turingschool/backend-curriculum-site/module3/projects/rails_engine/evaluation.md

 ### Test Driven Development

-* 4: Project achieves 100% test coverage at the unit and integration levels
+* 4: Project achieves 100% test coverage at the unit and integration levels.
+The tests include sad path and edge case testing.
 * 3: Project achieves greater than 90% test coverage
 * 2: Project achieves greater than 80% test coverage
 * 1: Project does not have 80% test coverage.